 Translation: What do you want to do immediately after attending the Sloan Fellows program and farther into the future that requires you to attend the Sloan Fellows Program in Innovation and Global Leadership?

 Clearly you will need to know about the Sloan Fellows Program’s goals and objectives.
 Realize that the long name is there for a reason.
-They reveal the program’s purpose.
+It reveals the program’s purpose.
 Do you need to know about “Innovation and Global Leadership”?
 You should be able to demonstrate that you need those skills to achieve your goals.

-For further insight into the MIT Sloan Fellows Program in Innovation and Global Leadership, please see my recent interview with Stephen Sacca, Director of the MIT Sloan Fellows Program.
+For further insight into the MIT Sloan Fellows Program in Innovation and Global Leadership, please see my 2010 interview with Stephen Sacca, Director of the MIT Sloan Fellows Program.

 Essay 1: Discuss a defining experience in your development as a leader.
 How did this experience demonstrate your strengths and weaknesses?
 (500 words or less, limited to one page)